PawanRajwar/GUI_Calculator/README.md

 The GUI design prioritizes simplicity and ease of use, with carefully selected color schemes and intuitive button layout.
 This makes it suitable for everyday calculations, while the code provides a solid example of using tkinter to create customizable applications with advanced features.

+## Features

+### 1. Basic Calculator Functions:
+- Supports fundamental operations: addition, subtraction, multiplication, and division.

+- Also includes support for decimal points and parentheses for more complex calculations.